A gorgeous halo engagement ring with an oval cut diamond.

 Evaluating color in oval diamonds is subjective to individual tastes and also dependent on the style of engagement ring you are getting.
 For people who want an icy white looking diamond, I recommend at least a G or better color.

 I’ve compiled a chart to show you how the different GIA colors look like when 1 carat sized ovals are seen in the face up view.
-If you want to get a white looking diamond and the best value for money, go for a G color grade.
+If you want to get a white looking diamond and the best value for your money, go for a G color grade.

 Ovals are often termed as “squashed round brilliants” – which takes its name after how a round brilliant diamond would look if it were squashed.
 In my opinion, the ideal length to width ratio (L/W) of an oval diamond should be ~1.33 as this results in a lovely, traditional outline.